ptim0626/work-experience-data-analysis-gpu/project_schedule.md

 - What do you think about today? (overwhelming/too complicated or easy)
 - Address any outstanding questions.
 - Briefly outline Day 3 (morning only).

+# Day 3: GPU Kernels

+Date: 2025-07-02

+Room: MR 1-10 (i14 external building)

+Time: 09:00 - 12:00, with breaks at least once an hour.

+## Morning (09:00 - 12:00)

+### (09:00 - 09:30) Arrival and settling

+### (09:30 - 10:30) Understanding Kernels on the CPU (Part 2)

+#### Activity

+Students work with the prepared notebooks for 2D image operations (e.g., brightness adjustment, median filter, Gaussian filter, pixel binning on small dummy images).

+- Focus on how 2D loops translate to processing each pixel.
+- Discuss 2D windowing and edge handling strategies.
+- Visualise "before" and "after" images using matplotlib.
+- Modify parameters and observe effects.

+#### Materials

+- Notebook showing the concept of kernel in 2D by adjusting brightness (cpu\_brightness\_adjust.ipynb)
+- Notebook showing the concept of different 2D kernel operations (cpu\_kernels\_2d\_basics.ipynb)
+- Notebook showing the implementation of 2D median filter with edge handling (cpu\_median\_filter\_2d.ipynb)
+- Notebook showing the implementation of 2D Gaussian filter with edge handling (cpu\_gaussian\_filter\_2d.ipynb)
+- Notebook showing the implementation of 2D pixel binning with signal-to-noise ratio calculation (cpu\_binning\_2d.ipynb)

+### (10:30 - 11:30) Transition to GPU Kernels with CuPy

+#### Activity

+Review the CuPy "hello world" raw kernel, specifically the C kernel string.

+- Introduce basic C syntax needed within the kernel (variable declaration, arithmetic).
+- Explain CUDA thread indexing: threadIdx.x, blockIdx.x, blockDim.x etc.
+- Explain how each thread maps to a data element.

+#### Materials

+- Essential C syntax for CUDA kernel (cuda\_c\_syntax.tex)
+- Notebook to visualise thread indexing (threads\_indexing.ipynb)
+- Notebook to illustrate components of CUDA kernel with examples (kernel\_anatomy.ipynb)

+### (11:30 - 12:00) Q&A and wrap-up

+Review what was learnt.

+- What do you think about today? (overwhelming/too complicated or easy)
+- Address any outstanding questions.
+- Briefly outline Day 4.

+## Lunch Break (12:00 - 13:00)

+## No afternoon work